Shikhas/Certifications/README.md

 # Certifications
 Completed Certifications

-This contains the certifications completed.
+This repo contain the certifications completed.